alandekok/jlibtool/README.md

     $ cc jlibtool.c -o jlibtool

-If you have no working C compiler, you don't need jlibtool.
+If you do not have a working C compiler, you do not need jlibtool.

 ## Portability